vanpupi/vanpupi.github.io/Labs/C-lab070/content.md

 SQL>
 ````

-and in alertlog from the primary database we notice that the Automated block media recovery took place.
+and in alertlog from the primary database we notice that the automated block media recovery took place.

 ````
 ...